-Property & casualty insurers face ever-changing challenges and opportunities in a future defined by innovation and speed.
+Property and casualty insurers face ever-changing challenges and opportunities in a future defined by innovation and speed.
 For the successful carrier of tomorrow, the question of cloud delivery is no longer if, but when – and more importantly, how – to transition from legacy systems to a modern delivery model.

-What is it?
+What is IaaS?

 What are the pros?